Transfer Tax (Porez na promet nekretnina)

 Annual holding costs for Croatian investment property:

-- Annual Property Tax (Porez na nekretnine): A new tax introduced in January 2025, set at EUR 0.60-8.00 per sqm per year depending on the municipality.
-Coastal and tourism areas tend to be at the higher end.
-Budget approximately EUR 480 per year for an 80sqm coastal property.
-Note: primary residences and properties rented long-term (10+ months per year) are exempt.
+Annual Property Tax (Porez na nekretnine): A new tax introduced in January 2025, set at EUR 0.60-8.00 per sqm per year depending on the municipality (2026: many municipalities stay at the EUR 0.60 floor; coastal tourism LGUs skew toward the EUR 5-8 bands).
+Budget roughly EUR 400 per year for an 80sqm coastal apartment at ~EUR 5/sqm.
+Primary residences are exempt.
+If you rent long-term (≥10 months/year), liability drops to EUR 0 — STR and pure holiday homes pay the published municipal rate.

-- Reserve Fund (Pricuva): For apartments, this is a mandatory building reserve fund contribution.
-The legal minimum is EUR 0.36 per sqm per month, but typical contributions are EUR 0.50-2.00 per sqm per month — around EUR 40-120 per month for an 80sqm apartment.
+Reserve Fund (Pricuva): For apartments, this is a mandatory building reserve fund contribution.
+The legal minimum is EUR 0.36 per sqm per month for 2026, but typical contributions are EUR 0.50-2.00 per sqm per month — around EUR 40-120 per month for an 80sqm apartment.
+New 2026 rule: if co-owners fail to adopt an Annual Maintenance Program, a punitive 5× minimum (EUR 1.80/sqm/month) applies automatically until a plan is adopted.

 Capital gains tax (Porez na kapitalnu dobit)